 Zest Garden Cafe has brought sustainability to a whole new level in Lincoln City with their mission to be a zero-waste kitchen.
 You can even bring your own container for raw organic juices, oat milk and more.

 Planning a trip to the coast for a day or two?
 Instead of meeting your friends and family at the destination, save gas by carpooling.
 This not only helps lower emissions but also reduces traffic congestion, and parking issues.

 Going out to eat?
 Help eliminate food waste by splitting an entree with a travel companion.
 In addition, if you are ordering take-out, make it a point to refuse any excess items you may not use, like condiment packets, ramekins, extra napkins, cutlery, straws in your drink, and other single-use plastic.

 Exciting news for us here in Lincoln City!
 Recently installed, Oregon Bottle Drop is now at Safeway.
-Bring your green bags from home or sign up so you can ditch your cans and bottles easily after your fun-filled weekend.
-There are a number of convenient ways account holders can spend their redemption funds also: Withdraw them for cash at the Lincoln City Safeway or any BottleDrop kiosk; Get an extra 20% by using their funds to shop with store credit at the Lincoln City Safeway through the BottleDrop Plus program; Save for education by linking their BottleDrop Account with an Oregon College Savings Plan Account; or, Donate to a charity of their choice through BottleDrop Give.
+Bring your green bags from home or sign up so you can ditch your cans and bottles easily after your fun-filled adventure.
+There are a number of convenient ways account holders can spend their redemption funds: Withdraw them for cash at the Lincoln City Safeway or any BottleDrop kiosk; Get an extra 20% by using funds to shop with store credit at the Lincoln City Safeway through the BottleDrop Plus program; Save for education by linking their BottleDrop Account with an Oregon College Savings Plan Account; or, Donate to a charity of their choice through BottleDrop Give.

 Also, remember Lincoln City has a recycling center for all other items used during your trip.